-Where staff have concerns about poor or unsafe practices and potential failures in the school's safeguarding regimes, these should be raised in accordance with the school's whistleblowing procedures which can be found the school's website.
-There will be no disciplinary action taken against a member of staff for making such a report provided that it is done in good faith.
+Where staff have concerns about poor or unsafe practices and potential failures in the school's safeguarding regimes, these should be raised in accordance with the school's whistleblowing procedures, which can be found on the United Learning HUB.
+There will be no disciplinary action taken against a member of staff for making such a report if it is done in good faith.